JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

 `nginx -s stop`

 Now to enable `systemd` we'll have to add a small script, which will be the same across all operating systems.
-You can find the template systemd service file example here: https://www.nginx.com/resources/wiki/start/topics/examples/systemd/
+You can find the template systemd service file example [here](https://www.nginx.com/resources/wiki/start/topics/examples/systemd/).

 You'll need to be inside the Nginx folder to create the file in the described location in the link, to then paste the coded template: